 And here's what the search results looks like on the EBSCO search interface.
 Click on the "view results" link that shows how many articles have been retrieved:

 For hard to find books, consider Worldcat - Consolidated searching of all North American library book catalogs.
 Set up a personal account that will save your zip code and show holdings for books you want in nearby libraries.
 The worldcat website interacts with http://www.eric.ed.gov and http://scholar.google.com

 To use Google efficiently, follow the “gear” icon to adjust your settings on http://scholar.google.com and have them point at full-text on Drexel.
-Alse adjust other setting to have results download to RefWorks - but be forewarned that the downloaded citation may not include the abstract as it would from Summon.
+Alse adjust other setting to have results download to EndNote - but be forewarned that due to a glitch the downloaded citation may not include the full abstract as it would if you downloaded instead from Summon.

 That's the bulk of what we covered!
 Email with questions on any of this: siftar at drexel dot edu